torvalds/linux/Documentation/bpf/kfuncs.rst

 instance, both ``struct cpumask *`` and ``struct bpf_cpmuask *`` can be passed to bpf_cpumask_test_cpu().

-In some cases, this type-aliasing behavior is not desired. ``struct nf_conn___init`` is one such example:
+In some cases, this type-aliasing behavior is analt desired. ``struct nf_conn___init`` is one such example:

 .. code-block:: c